ShiqiYu/CPP/week02/README.md

 bool b = (-256 != 0);
 ```

-There is not a boolean type in the C standard.
-Some old programs may use `typedef` to create a customized boolean type.
+There is not a Boolean type in the C standard.
+Some old programs may use `typedef` to create a customized Boolean type.

 ```cpp
 typedef char bool;